-- Notify the veterans' coordinator of intent to apply for VA benefits - Select a program and apply for admission to the college.
-All admission requirements must be completed before VA benefits can be certified.

-Before registration, contact the veterans' coordinator to insure that all enrollment and VA document data are correct and complete.
+- Notify the veterans' coordinator of intent to apply for VA benefits. - Select a program and apply for admission to the college.
+All admission requirements must be completed before VA benefits can be certified. - Before registration, contact the veterans' coordinator to insure that all enrollment and VA document data are correct and complete.
 Students must inform the veterans' coordinator of their class schedule each semester.
 Failure to inform the veterans' coordinator of changes in students' schedules may result in a lapse of educational benefits.

-Standards of Progress, Attendance, and Conduct
+Standards of Progress, Attendance, and Conduct for Students receiving VA Educational Benefits

 Public Law 93-508 requires that each educational institution approved for veterans to receive educational benefits (G.I.
 Bill) must establish written policies that clearly state what is expected of the veteran in the areas of academic progress, class attendance, and conduct.
-These standards are the same for all students, veterans, and non-veterans.
+These standards are as follows: